NEWBRAN-LTD/server-io-core/README.md

 And you can add as many as you want.

+### Debug

+We use debug internally, so you can pass `DEBUG=server-io-core*` during start up in to your node environment to check out what is going inside the package.

 ### Mock Server

 **This is remove and no longer support, you can easily add this as a middleware.**